Assessment and Reporting

 Consistency of Teacher Judgment in Reporting

 The use of Australian Curriculum achievement standards as a common reference point for reporting to parents should contribute to national consistency in reporting.
-To support consistency of teacher judgement, teachers engage in moderation discussions with colleagues at St Anthonys and from other BCE schools over the year in order to confirm their judgements about students’ achievements against the achievement standard.
+To support consistency of teacher judgement, teachers engage in moderation discussions with colleagues over the year in order to confirm their judgements about students’ achievements against the achievement standard.

 Twice Yearly Reporting – the written report